-Engineers can’t afford discrepancies between device efficiency and simulation results.
+Precision is key when designing today’s complex mobile devices, and engineers can’t afford discrepancies between device efficiency and simulation results.
+Remcom users see less than a 0.5 dB difference in device efficiency when compared to simulation results.
 Importing the right CAD model achieves a higher level of accuracy with measurements that are exceptionally close to the real device, streamlining workflow and simplifying the design process.

 XF improves chip component and matching network analysis using a combined time-domain circuit solver and full wave electromagnetic solver.
 Import the schematic for a desired component via a netlist file, including SPICE elements such as resistors, capacitors, inductors, coupled inductors, and subcircuits.